leilahaddou/leilahaddou.github.io/neo4j-tutorial/tutorial.md

 **Create a node**

 ```
-CREATE (x:Label {property:"Value"})
+CREATE (x:Label { property: "Value" })
 ```

-For example, to create a node for me and a node for Summer School I might use the following:
+For example, to create a node for me and a node for an event I might use the following:
 ```
-CREATE (l:Person {name:"Leila Haddou"})
+CREATE (l:Person { name:"Leila Haddou" })
 ```
 ```
-CREATE (e:Event {eventTitle:"Summer School"})
+CREATE (e:Event {eventTitle: "Summer School" })
 ```

 **Create a relationship**